labs42io/clean-code-typescript/README.md

 ### Use getters and setters

 TypeScript supports getter/setter syntax.
-Using getters and setters to access data from objects that encapsulate behavior could be better that simply looking for a property on an object.
+Using getters and setters to access data from objects that encapsulate behavior could be better than simply looking for a property on an object.
 "Why?" you might ask.
 Well, here's a list of reasons:

 - When you want to do more beyond getting an object property, you don't have to look up and change every accessor in your codebase.